Drag13/deferify/README.md

 Deferify will not touch scripts without src, with already added defer or async attributes.

-## What about adding async
+## What about adding async attribute

-The tool should do only one thing and do it well.
+The tool should do only one thing and do it well

-## Disclamer

-Please note that any optimization (including this tool) should be done with care.

-*Let's do our apps better*